 Arts Council Chief calls for No More Cuts

-Tuesday 25th November 2014 at 3pm 1 Comments Acquisitions , Architecture , Arts & Disability , Arts & Health , Arts and Older People , Circus & Carnival Arts , Community Arts , Craft , Dance , Drama , Film & TV , Intercultural Arts , International Arts , Language Arts , Literature , Music & Opera , Public Art , Traditional Arts , Visual Arts , Voluntary Arts , Youth Arts
+Tuesday 25th November 2014 at 3pm 1 Comments Acquisitions , Architecture , Arts & Disability , Arts & Health , Arts and Older People , Circus & Carnival Arts , Community Arts , Craft , Dance , Drama , Film & TV , Intercultural Arts , International Arts , Language Arts , Literature , Northern Ireland Music , Public Art , Traditional Arts , Visual Arts , Voluntary Arts , Youth Arts

 Arts Council of Northern Ireland Chief Executive Roisin McDonough today called on the NI Executive to implement no more cuts to the arts sector, warning that any further reduction to an already fragile budget will have a devastating impact on arts provision here.